 The beech tree forest

-With the village of Grammeni Oxia as your base, set out on an excursion to the beech tree forest, the southernmost beech forest in Europe.
-The symphony of colours, shapes and images offers an incomparable treat for the senses.
+With the village of Grammeni Oxia as your base, set out on an excursion to the southernmost beech tree forest in Europe.
+The symphony of colours, shapes and images offers an incomparable treat.

 This is an oak tree forest of unique beauty at an altitude of 820m.
-If you’re lucky enough to be there in July, you can join in an original and fascinating event reviving the traditions of pastoral life.
+If you’re lucky enough to be there in July, you can join in a fascinating event reviving the traditions of pastoral life.

 - The Venetian harbour